GeekyGhost/ComfyUI-Geeky-LatentSyncWrapper/README.md

 ## Note on Model Downloads

-On first use, the node will automatically download required model files from HuggingFace:
+On first use, the node will **automatically download** required model files from HuggingFace:
-- LatentSync 1.5 UNet model
+- LatentSync 1.5 UNet model (~5GB)
-- Whisper model for audio processing
+- Whisper model for audio processing (~1.6GB)
-- You can also manually download the models from HuggingFace repo: https://huggingface.co/ByteDance/LatentSync-1.5
+- All models download automatically - no manual intervention required
+- Models are stored in isolated `geeky_checkpoints/` directory

 ### Checkpoint Directory Structure

-After successful installation and model download, your checkpoint directory structure should look like this:
+After successful installation and model download, your checkpoint directory structure will look like this:

 ```
-./checkpoints/
+./geeky_checkpoints/
 |-- .cache/
 |-- auxiliary/
 |-- whisper/